Disclosure: The Janesville Area Convention & Visitors Bureau hosted my visit to Wisconsin. However, all opinions are my own.

 It wasn’t until the 1970s that a local businessman revived the Janesville tradition from sketches of an original Janesville Coaster.
 The wagon the company produces today includes all of the features that made the original a fan favorite.

-If you Visit the Wisconsin Wagon Company
+Plan Your Visit to the Wisconsin Wagon Company

 Whether you’re in the market for a Janesville Coaster Wagon or just interested in learning about a unique piece of the community’s history, the Wisconsin Wagon Company is worth a stop.
 Even though I wasn’t familiar with the company before my visit, I loved getting a glimpse into the history of this family-run business.